launchpad-garage/launchpad-garage.github.io/content/modules/module1/index.md

 ---
 date: "2024-09-27T18:00:00+08:00"
-draft: true
+draft: false
 summary: Introduction to LaunchPad and Ideation!
 This module will help you generate and refine your business idea through structured techniques and resources.
 title: 'Module 1: Ideation'
 ---

 <div style="text-align: center;">
-<h1 style="font-size:60px">welcome to module 1!</h1>
+<h1 style="font-size:60px">Welcome to Module 1</h1>
-<p style="font-size:26px">Welcome to Module 1!
+<p style="font-size:26px">Welcome!
 This module will help you generate and refine your business idea through structured techniques and resources.</p>
 </div><br><br><br>

 # Part 1: Learn the Basics of Ideation